-- Show Check-in Procedures: Exhibitors must check-in using materials provided by the Competitive Events office. - 7.
+- 6. Health Papers: Certificate of Veterinary Inspection issued within the past 30 days is required.
+Check the Animal Health Requirements on Page 71 for more detailed information. - 7.
+Show Check-in Procedures: Exhibitors must check-in using materials provided by the Competitive Events office. - 8.
 Penning: Junior Purebred Gilts will be stalled on a first come-first serve basis upon arrival.
 The show reserves the right to pen two gilts per pen regardless of ownership.
 FFA Chapters and/or 4-H Clubs wishing to be penned together must arrive together at the SCP Staging Area.
 Only purebred gilts entered in the Purebred Gilt Show may arrive on Grounds.
 Exhibitors are encouraged to bring pen dividers.

-8. Pens: Pens will not be taken apart or altered in any way without Superintendent approval.
+9. Pens: Pens will not be taken apart or altered in any way without Superintendent approval.
 No lights of any kind are to be hung/strung on the pens.
 Pens may be lined on 3 sides at panel height only.
 Nothing may cover the gate or over the pen.

-- 9. Animals Outside of Barns: Gilts must remain inside the Morris Activity Center, Swine Barn, Cattle Barn #2 or the designated exercise area on the North side of barns at all times.
-Any animal found outside of this area will be subject to disqualification. - 10.
+- 10. Animals Outside of Barns: Gilts must remain inside the Morris Activity Center, Swine Barn, Cattle Barn #2 or the designated exercise area on the North side of barns at all times.
+Any animal found outside of this area will be subject to disqualification. - 11.
 Bedding: NO OUTSIDE BEDDING WILL BE ALLOWED.
 All bedding will be provided by the show.
 The use of artificial grass mats and carpets are prohibited as bedding in all barns.
 Insofar as possible, appropriate types of bedding will be available for sale on the Grounds at the FEED STORE.
 Discretion as to what constitutes acceptable bedding is held exclusively by Show Management.

-11. Scales: Scales will be provided in areas throughout the barn; such scales are unofficial and are provided for exhibitors' convenience only.
+12. Scales: Scales will be provided in areas throughout the barn; such scales are unofficial and are provided for exhibitors' convenience only.
 Official scales will be used by Superintendents to determine official weights.
 No other scales will be allowed.

-12. Show Weights: Weight limits are: minimum 200 lbs. and maximum 350 lbs. inclusive.
+13. Show Weights: Weight limits are: minimum 200 lbs. and maximum 350 lbs. inclusive.
 Exhibitors will turn in the official show weight for their gilts.
 All gilts with weights turned in below the minimum (200 lbs.) or above the maximum (350 lbs.) will be sifted.
 Weight changes will not be allowed at any time after Checked-In.